 Our operating expenses consist of sales and marketing, research and development, and general and administrative expenses.
 Personnel costs are the most significant component of operating expenses and consist of salaries, sales commissions and other cash and stock-based compensation related expenses.
 We anticipate operating expenses will continue to increase to support our employees.
-During the second quarter, we took steps to reduce variable expenses that are ineffective and slowed down hiring due to the impact to our revenue from COVID-19.
-We continue to monitor the rapidly evolving situation, but as operations return to normal levels, we intend to make investments to execute our strategic plans and operational initiatives.
+However, we are currently limiting hiring of staff at this time due to the COVID-19 pandemic.
+In addition, we have taken steps to reduce variable expenses that are ineffective due to the COVID-19 pandemic.